Create AI agent tools

 This feature is in Public Preview.

-AI agents use tools to perform actions besides language generation, such as retrieving structured or unstructured data, executing code, or talking to remote services (for example, sending an email or Slack message).
+Agent Framework helps developers create tools that AI agents can use to perform actions beyond language generation, such as retrieving structured or unstructured data or executing code.

-To provide tools to an agent with Mosaic AI Agent Framework, you can use any combination of the following methods:
+To create tools and add them to agents with Mosaic AI Agent Framework, you can use any combination of the following methods:

-• Create tools with Unity Catalog functions: Unity Catalog functions provide easy discovery, governance, and sharing.
+• Unity Catalog functions: Unity Catalog functions are defined and managed within Unity Catalog, offering built-in security and compliance features.
+Writing your tool as a Unity Catalog function grants easier discoverability, governance, and reuse.
 Unity Catalog functions work especially well for applying transformations and aggregations on large datasets.

-• Create tools with agent code: This approach is useful when making calls to REST APIs, using arbitrary code or libraries, or executing tools with very low latency.
+• Agent code tools: These tools are defined in the same code that defines the AI agent.
+This approach is useful when calling REST APIs, using arbitrary code or libraries, or executing low-latency tools.
 However, this approach lacks the built-in discoverability and governance provided by Unity Catalog functions.
-Weigh this tradeoff when building your agent to determine which approach is best.

-Both approaches work for agents written in custom Python code or using an agent-authoring library like LangGraph.
+Both methods are compatible with agents written in custom Python code or using agent-authoring libraries like LangGraph.

 Improve tool-calling with documentation

-For Unity Catalog functions, use COMMENT to describe the tool.
+For Unity Catalog functions, use COMMENT to describe the tool and parameters.

 )